janellecueto/dei-pe-brochure/README.md

 www.dei-pe.com website, redesigned. private use for IT Staff at DEI

 ### Issues
-- Picture placeholders in projects > healthcare.html need to be replaced
+- picture placeholders in projects > healthcare.html need to be replaced
-- Look into resizing for services blocks
+- resizing for services blocks
-- about > staff.html pictures need to be replaced
-- contact form?
+- dropdown drawer styling in projects tabs